tianyingw/tianyingw.github.io/publications.md

 ### Preprints:

-- **Wang, T.**, Ionita-Laza, I., Boehnke, M. and Wei, Y. (2019+) "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".
+- **Wang, T.**, Ionita-Laza and Wei, Y. (2019+) "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".

 - **Wang, T.** and Asher, A. (2019+) ["Improved semiparametric analysis of polygenic gene-environment interactions in case-control studies".](https://arxiv.org/abs/1909.07501)